Canadian Army Command and Staff College

-The Canadian Army Command and Staff College (CACSC), formerly the Canadian Land Force Command and Staff College, is a school for officers of the Canadian Forces, specializing in staff and army operations courses.
-It is located at Fort Frontenac, in Kingston, Ontario, Canada.
+The Canadian Army Command and Staff College (CACSC), formerly the Canadian Land Force Command and Staff College, is a staff college for officers of the Canadian Armed Forces, specializing in staff and army operations courses.
+It is at Fort Frontenac in Kingston, Ontario, Canada.

 Courses offered

 CACSC is charged with developing in army officers the ability to perform command and staff functions in war.

 The following courses are offered at CACSC: